Plethysms of symmetric functions and highest weight representations: Introduction

 This theorem strengthens the main result of \cite{PagetWildonGeneralizedFoulkes}.
 The proof in \cite{PagetWildonGeneralizedFoulkes} is entirely within the symmetric group, and constructs an explicit homomorphism corresponding to each maximal partition $\lambda$ such that $s_\lambda$ appears in $s_\nu \circ s_\mu$.
 This requires a lengthy and quite intricate argument, so again we believe that the shorter proof presented here, which also gives a precise result on the multiplicity, is of interest.
 As a corollary (see Corollary~\ref{cor:partitionWeight}) we show that if $T$ is a plethystic semistandard tableau of maximal weight for its shape, under the dominance order, then $\wt(T)$ is a partition.
 This fact was mentioned in \cite{PagetWildonGeneralizedFoulkes}, where we noted that it has a non-trivial combinatorial proof using a variation on the Bender--Knuth involution (see \cite[page~47]{BenderKnuth}).

-Although it is not logically essential to the proof of Theorem~\ref{thm:maxls}, it is often useful in calculations (see for instance Example~\ref{ex:ex}) that the $\mu$-tableau entries of a plethystic semistandard tableau of shape $\mu^{(1^n)}$ and maximal weight satisfy the following closure condition.
+Although it is not logically essential to the proof of Theorem~\ref{thm:maxls}, it is often useful in calculations (as seen already in Example~\ref{ex:ex}) that the $\mu$-tableau entries of a plethystic semistandard tableau of shape $\mu^{(1^n)}$ and maximal weight satisfy the following closure condition.
+Recall that $\unrhd$ denotes the dominance order on partitions, defined before Theorem~\ref{thm:maxls}.

 \begin{definition} Let $\mathcal{T}$ be a set of semistandard $\mu$-tableaux.
 We say that~$\mathcal{T}$ is \emph{closed} if whenever $t \in \mathcal{T}$ and $s$ is a semistandard $\mu$-tableau obtained from~$t$ by changing a single entry $c$ to $c-1$, then $s \in \mathcal{T}$. \end{definition}